 Once we had piled out, Sam used all of our cameras to take pictures for us, and we all paid him for the trip.
 He pulled away with a quick wave, undoubtedly thinking he would see several of us very soon.

 After a quick lunch in the shade, we all pushed on, and I slowly passed the others, pausing for a few words of encouragement and a quick smile.
-Weaving in and out of brush and scrub trees, I was headed north towards a thin line on my map.
+Weaving in and out of brush and scrub trees, I headed north towards a thin line on my map.
 There was supposed to be a dirt road, and down that road would be the first metal box, with the only water cache that Sam would leave, and our stop for the night.
-It would be long miles for our fist day.

-Mr K. stayed ahead of everyone for the majority of the day.
-He was in great shape, and had set out early from the lunch stop.
+Mr. K. stayed ahead of everyone for the majority of the day.
+He was in great shape and had set out early after lunch.
 I did not catch him until early evening, at a fork in the dirt road.

-“This fork is not on my maps.” he said peering down at his map, as I walked up.
-I looked at mine and noted no fork either.
+“This fork is not on my maps,” Mr. K said, peering down at his map, as I walked up.
+I looked at mine and nodded in agreement.

-“Why don't you take the right and I'll take the left, and let's meet back here in 30 minutes.”
-I said.
+“Why don’t you take the right and I’ll take the left,” I said.
+Let’s meet back here in 30 minutes.”
 The road clearly headed east, and we were only about a mile from our destination.
 Fifteen minutes should give us a good idea of the direction of each fork.